Things You'll Need

 Spread 2 to 4 inches of compost over the entire bed area, being careful to stay off of the bed as much as possible.

 Repeat Steps 2 through 6, working in columns perpendicular to the rows you just finished.
-With each shovel, break apart the remaining clods by chopping them with the shovel.
+With each shovel, break up soil clumps that remain by chopping them with the shovel.
 Turn the soil as you work to mix the compost layer in with the soil to lighten it.